 S Bindley, spouse of A Bindley, a Trustee, is employed by the Academy Trust.
 S Bindley's appointment was made in open competition and A Bindley was not involved in the decision-making process regarding the appointment.
-S Bindley was remunerated £31k (including employers pension contributions) and is paid within the normal pay scale for their role and receives no special treatment as a result of their relationship to a Trustee.
+S Bindley was remunerated £35k (2021 - £33k) (including employers pension contributions and employer national insurance contributions) and is paid within the normal pay scale for their role and receives no special treatment as a result of their relationship to a Trustee.

 S Clubley, spouse of J Clubley, a member of the senior management team, is employed by the Academy Trust.
 S Clubley's appointment was made in open competition and J Clubley was not involved in the decision-making process regarding the appointment.
-S Clubley was remunerated £13k (including employers pension contributions) and is paid within the normal pay scale for their role and receives no special treatment as a result of their relationship to a member of the senior management team.
+S Clubley was remunerated £1k (2021 - £1k) (including employers pension contributions and employer national insurance contributions) and is paid within the normal pay scale for their role and receives no special treatment as a result of their relationship to a member of the senior management team.

-30. Investments
+31. Investments